matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 <a name="redirectToIndex" id="redirectToIndex"></a>
 ### `redirectToIndex()`

-Helper method used to redirect the current http request to another module/action.
+Helper method used to redirect the current HTTP request to another module/action.

-If specified, will also change the idSite, date and/or period query parameters.

 This function will exit immediately after executing.